 Africa + the Seychelles: $12,000 – ideal $15,000+

-*The itinerary I can put together in the ideal price range will blow your mind!
+*The itinerary I can put together in the ideal price range will be above average with 4 star or higher properties + experiences!